MVrachev/oss-eu-2022-tutorial-mv/TUTORIAL.md

 10. View the last workflow that was automatically triggered by going to your project GitHub page and the click `Actions` -> click the name of your workflow and verify that the output is as expected.
+11. You will add steps to setup python, install your build dependencies, build your project and list the sha256 sums of the resulting artifacts.
+The new changes are in the commit containing this change.
+12. Make a new release and push it by following steps `6` to `9`.
+13. View the last workflow that was automatically triggered.
+Then click on the `build` job and then click the `List shas` step.
+Next build your project locally, list the sha256 sums of the newly generated build files and verify that locally listed sha256 sums are the same sha256 sums as the ones listed on GitHub.